Several counts in Northern Ireland look to be on a knife edge

 Defeat for Mr Robinson in East Belfast would be likely to raise questions about his fledgling leadership of the DUP, while a loss for Ms Long would prompt some to ask whether the Alliance Party’s surge of recent years has begun to subside.

-The cross-community Alliance Party is walking a tightrope between having a really good night or a very disappointing one, with its fate resting on the outcome of the North Down, East Belfast and Lagan Valley counts.

-In Lagan Valley, UUP candidate Robbie Butler conceded he was not going to win as he said the race between Alliance’s Sorcha Eastwood and the DUP’s Jonathan Buckley was too close to call.

-The Ulster Unionists were without an MP in the last parliament and the party was growing in optimism on Friday morning that it will pick up South Antrim at a minimum, with Fermanagh and South Tyrone also well in play.
+The Ulster Unionists were without an MP in the last parliament and the party was growing in optimism on Friday morning that it will pick up South Antrim.

 However, retired Army colonel Tim Collins, who ran for the UUP in North Down, blamed voters being more interested in “potholes and hedges” than international affairs after conceding defeat before the result was declared.

-Success for the SDLP would be the retention of the two seats held in the last parliament by its leader, Colm Eastwood, and deputy leader, Claire Hanna.

-Both look well placed for victory – in Foyle and South Belfast and Mid Down respectively.
+Success for the SDLP would be the retention of the two seats held in the last parliament by its leader, Colm Eastwood in Foyle, and deputy leader, Claire Hanna in South Belfast and Mid Down.

 The TUV, which is an arch critic of the DUP’s decision to drop its protest boycott on devolution, did not stand in the last election.

-While its entry into the fray this time round is highly unlikely to deliver it any seats, the votes it could potentially take from DUP candidates could have major implications in some of the closest battleground seats.

-The TUV campaign suffered a major blow last month when Reform UK leader Nigel Farage personally endorsed two DUP election candidates, despite his party having an official electoral alliance with the TUV in Northern Ireland.
+The party suffered a blow last month when Reform UK leader Nigel Farage personally endorsed two DUP election candidates, despite his party having an official electoral alliance with the TUV in Northern Ireland.

-That led to a highly unusual situation in TUV leader Jim Allister’s own North Antrim constituency, where he ran on a joint TUV-Reform UK platform, even though Mr Farage personally backed the DUP candidate in that area, Ian Paisley.
+That led to a highly unusual situation in TUV leader Mr Allister’s own North Antrim constituency, where he ran on a joint TUV-Reform UK platform, even though Mr Farage personally backed the DUP candidate in that area, Mr Paisley.

-However, early indications from the count suggested Mr Allister has performed above expectations in the constituency race.
+However, that does not appear to have derailed Mr Allister’s challenge and he has performed well above the expectations of many.